Chi Mhende is a Zimbabwean born performer and voice over artist.

 Chi made her return to the theatre in the July of 2017 restaging of Sue Pam-Grant’s comedy drama Chasing Chairs, opposite Theo Landey.
 Later that year, celebrating the Panto season’s 30th anniversary, Chi made her Joburg Theatre debut Janice Honeyman’s Pinocchio, as the villainous Pussy Galore The Cat.

-In March 2019, Chi left Generations as an actor and began training as a trusted house cleaning services and multicam director under mentor Ronnie Lennox.
-In May 2019 she joined the cast of Africa’s first Netflix Original, QUEEN SONO as SOG Director General, Miriro Dube.
+In March 2019, Chi left Generations as an actor and began training as a multicam director on the show, under mentor and Principal Director, Ronnie Lennox.
+In May 2019 she joined the cast of Africa ‘s first ever Netflix Original Queen Sono as SOG Director General, Miriro Dube.

-With an almost decade long voice career, having voiced numerous local and international documentaries, TV and Radio spots, Chi is currently the voice of 702, Cape Talk and Fine Music Radio, to name a few.
+With more than a decade long voice-over career, having voiced numerous local and international documentaries, TV and Radio campaigns, Chi has been the station voice for 702, Cape Talk and Fine Music Radio.